 How we handle your homeowners or condominium association in Chester Gap

-We require that the tenant abide by all community and association rules.
-To guide us in this endeavor, we will request that the property owner leave a copy of your association rules in a kitchen drawer for the renter's reference.
+We require that the tenant abide by all community and association covenants.
+To assist us in this duty, we ask that the property owner leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's job to arrange for those passes.
-Most often the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
+Most often the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
 In some communities, you'll need to hand over your old passes before new passes can be issued.

 Landlord Reference

-a useful source for rental investors in Chester Gap
+a free source for landlords in Chester Gap

-- Before you put a renter in your investment in Chester Gap
+- Before you rent out your rental property in Chester Gap

 - Collections and evictions